 I picked up a few of these buffalo check plaid fleece blankets from the Dollar Spot for $3 each, and decided to turn them into festive pillow covers.
 Each blanket is the perfect size to make two 18″ square pillow covers, so they only cost $1.50 each!

 Note: if Target does not currently have these blankets in their Dollar Spot section, you can pick up 1.25 yards of Buffalo Check Fleece from JoAnn or snag this fleece blanket from Amazon.
-They’re a bit more than $3, but still VERY inexpensive, especially because you can get at least 3 pillow covers out of each of these!
+They cost a bit more, but they’re still VERY inexpensive, especially because you can get at least 3 pillow covers out of each of these!

 The blanket measures 37.5″ x 39″, so it’s just slightly off-square.
 Find the longer edge, and cut the blanket in half as shown above (cut on the white dashed line).

 I used this tutorial from A Curiously Chic Life to create my envelope-style pillow covers.
 The short ends of the blanket are already finished with a black blanket stitch, so I only needed to sew two quick seams for each pillow cover – easy peasy!
 (Note: the length of the blanket only allows for a 2″-3″ overhang at the envelope closure instead of the 4″ recommended in the tutorial.)

 When I say that these pillows were super duper easy, I’m not exaggerating!
 It took me exactly ten minutes from start-to-finish to make TWO pillow covers!
 Cut once, pin, and sew four quick straight lines – done!